No slow down on property prices at the lower end of the property market

-The Rightmove house price index reported an annual price change of +12.3% in June for Bexley and a monthly change of +0.6%.
-The neighbouring borough of Bromley witnessed a +0.1% monthly change in property prices.
-Greenwich witnessed a -3% drop in property prices again confirming that the property market is still behaving very different in each London Borough and perhaps prices are levelling out in most.
+The Rightmove house price index has reported an annual price change of +13.2% in May for Bexley and a monthly change of +1%.
+The neighbouring borough of Bromley witnessed no monthly change in property prices.
+Greenwich witnessed a -5.2% drop in property prices again confirming that the property market is still behaving very different in each London Borough.

-The immediate signs of activity since the referendum have been encouraging and, as always, If you are planning your move and would like to discuss the potential value of your property, then please call us for an informal no obligation market appraisal on 020 8300 6761 or email me email@example.com.Alternatively, why not use our free online valuation tool to obtain a guide on the potential value of your property and we can then come and see you at a later date to confirm the guide value.
+If you are planning your move and would like to discuss the potential value of your property, then please call us for an informal no obligation market appraisal on 020 8300 6761 or email me firstname.lastname@example.org Alternatively, why not use our free online valuation tool to obtain a guide on the potential value of your property and we can then come and see you at a later date to confirm the guide value.